In association with the Australian Open Access User Group

 date field display formats to 4-digit years since the

-2 digits (how annoying!).
+default is 2 digits (how annoying!).

 Top of page